mxz7/nypsi/moderation/cases.md

 ## deleting a single case

-deleting a single case entirely is not possible, however, it is marked as being deleted, and is shown as deleted in a user's punishment history. to do this, use the `$case` command to view the case, then press the delete button to mark the case as deleted. please not that this is irreversible.
+deleting a single case entirely is not possible, however, it is marked as being deleted, and is shown as deleted in a user's punishment history. to do this, use the `/case` command to view the case, then press the delete button to mark the case as deleted. please not that this is irreversible.

 ## punishment history

 ```
-$history <user>
+/history <user>
 ```

 this command shows the target user's punishment history